fboes/aerofly-weather/README.md

 Installation
 ------------

+1. This tool requires Windows, Mac OSX or Linux.
-1. Make sure you have [Node.js](https://nodejs.org/) with at least version 6 installed.
+1. Make sure you have [Node.js](https://nodejs.org/) with at least version 10 installed.
 Call `node -v` to see your current version.
 1. Run `npm install -g aerofly-weather` to install Aerofly-Weather.

+After having installed `aerofly-weather`, there are new command line (CLI) commands available on your local PC.

 Usage
 -----